Frost: Personifications

 Frost is personified in Russian culture as Ded Moroz.
 Indigenous peoples of Russia such as the Mordvins have their own traditions of frost deities.

 English folklore tradition holds that Jack Frost, an elfish creature, is responsible for feathery patterns of frost found on windows on cold mornings.

+On other planets

+In 2024, two European Space Agency spacecraft, Exomars TGO and Mars Express, discovered a thin but very wide layer of water frost on the peak of Olympus Mons, the highest mountain on Mars.
+This layer of frost appears for a few hours around sunrise, and then evaporates into the atmosphere for the rest of the Martian day.
+This was the first instance of frost discovered in the equatorial region of Mars.